Causal Process Mining from Relational Databases with Domain Knowledge: Conclusion

 \section{Conclusion}

 Recent \gls{pm} research has spent considerable effort on developing and improving automatic process discovery algorithms.
 The outcome of these efforts are algorithms with high precision and recall but also complex Spaghetti models.
 In this paper, we developed a novel approach to \glsfirst{cpm} that is based on knowledge about causal relations.
 We presented the Noreja Approach that utilizes the causal knowledge defined in a \glsfirst{cpt} to create a \glsfirst{ceg}.
-Subsequently, different aggregation levels of these these \glspl{ceg} are created in form of \glsfirst{aceg}.
-Noreja approach then exploits these structures to offer multiple operations to analyze the process on different levels of aggregation and from various perspectives.
+Subsequently, different aggregation levels of these \glspl{ceg} are created in form of \glsfirst{aceg}.
+The Noreja approach then exploits these structures to offer multiple operations to analyze the process on different levels of aggregation and from various perspectives.

 Our evaluation demonstrates the benefits of \gls{cpm} and the consideration of causal knowledge during process discovery.
-The evaluation showes that the presented Noreja Approach creates less complex process models than the compared approaches.
+The evaluation shows that the presented Noreja Approach creates less complex process models than the compared approaches.
 One of the main reasons for this is the fact that the Noreja Approach does not struggle with the problem that is inherent with the 1:N, N:1, and N:M relations of database schema.
 A second reason for less complex models is attributable to how the Noreja Approach handles situations like later updates of a process instance.
 Instead of resulting in additional relationships, which complicate the process model, such situations result in temporal violations.

 We are currently working on various extensions of the \gls{cpm} and the Noreja Approach.
 First, we plan to analyze and develop different kinds of additional visualization, filtering, and aggregation methods.
-Second, we investigate support for drift detection for the process by detecting drifts in the \glspl{ceg} and \glspl{aceg}.
+Second, we investigate support for drift detection for the process by detecting drifts in the \glspl{ceg} and \glspl{aceg} using machine learning.
 Third, since the transformed \glspl{ceg} and \glspl{aceg} are graph structures, different analysis approaches from graph theory can be used.
 For the area of process analysis, especially analysis techniques like \emph{Link Prediction} or \emph{Graph Embeddings} can be beneficial.
+For instance, predicting the next executed activity of an unfinished process or predicting the remaining execution duration.
+Alternatively, using graph embeddings e.g., Node2Vec~\cite{DBLP:conf/kdd/GroverL16} or Graph2Vec~\cite{DBLP:journals/corr/NarayananCVCLJ17} provides the means to perform advanced levels of clustering.